Monastery of the Theotokos of Iveron (Samara): Nuns

 The nun Susanna (in the world Marina Vasilyevna Grishina) was widely known.
 She came from the bourgeoisie, entered the convent in 1856, was tonsured in 1870, and had the duty of collecting donations.
 She was very diligent and earned the nickname Bee.
-Thanks to a good memory she knew almost all the landlords of Samara, their names, patronymics and surnames, the dates of their births and other important family events.
-In turn, and the whole Samara knew her, Susanna was known even to the Chief Procurator of the Holy Synod K. P. Pobedonostsev and fellow Chief Procurator V. K. Sabler.
 She had a way with everyone, with her allegorical speech she was able to give good advice, guidance, and to make not only Orthodox but also non-Orthodox people donate.
 Till her old age she collected donations in the houses of the townspeople, on the docks and at the railway station, and every month the monastery received a hundred and more rubles.
 For her work she was repeatedly blessed by the leadership of the diocese and the Holy Synod.
 She died in 1897 at the age of 90 and was buried in the monastery cemetery.

 Nun Sophia, a native of Samara, who entered the convent in 1859, and was tonsured in the mantle in 1879, was housekeeper and treasurer of the Klyuchegorsky convent, then treasurer of the Iveron convent, and later became abbess of the Rakovsky convent.